-How To Achieve SEO & PPC Integration
+How To Integrate SEO & PPC In Marketing Strategies

 - Although PPC and SEO are technically two separate concepts, their objective is the same - to obtain visibility, traffic and revenue from search.